mandu5/holoschedule/README.md

 # 📝 Summary

-It is a website where people can see real-time streaming information and upcoming streaming information of VTubers from **HoloLive**, which has the largest number of subscribers in the world.
+Website where people can see real-time streaming information and upcoming streaming information of VTubers from **HoloLive**, which has the largest number of subscribers in the world.
 People can also participate in real-time chat while watching real-time broadcasts.

 # ⭐️ Key Function